 Know Your Rights: Reproductive Health Care in California Jails

-California has some of the strongest laws in the country that guarantee your right to obtain sexual and reproductive health care.
-Being in jail does not mean you lose those rights, and you have the right to obtain the reproductive health care you need regardless of your gender identity or gender expression.
-Download the report »
+California has some of the strongest laws in the country that protect your right to access sexual and reproductive health care.
+Being incarcerated does not mean you lose your rights.

-I think I’m pregnant.
 Can I get a pregnancy test in jail ?

 Can I get an abortion when I'm in jail?

 Yes.
 Abortion is legal in California and you have the same right to access abortion care regardless of whether you are in jail or not.
 If you decide to get an abortion and a medical provider says you can do so safely, no one can interfere with your decision.
 For example, the jail cannot make it harder for you by requiring you to pay or get a court order for transportation.